-So you’ve decided you want to become a teacher.
-Now it’s time to whittle down your options and figure out exactly what kind of teacher you want to be before you take the next steps.
+So, you want to become a teacher?
+It’s time to figure out exactly what kind of teacher you want to be before you take the next steps.

-There are many benefits to pursuing a career in teaching.
-Some teachers are motivated by a passion for education, whereas some just really enjoy leading and uniting a class.
-Others want to try and make society a better place by giving people a voice – education is power after all.
-Not to mention, there are excellent opportunities for travel with a teaching career and teachers have some of the longest holidays out of all possible careers.
-Who can resist a 6-week summer break?
+There are plenty of reasons why you might want to be a teacher.
+Maybe you’re motivated by a passion for education, or you just really enjoy leading and uniting a class.
+Or maybe you want to try and make society a better place by giving people a voice – education is power after all.

-However, it’s important to figure out what kind of teacher you want to become, to ensure that your choice reflects your personality, skills and future goals.
-We’ve created this guide to different teaching careers to help you on your journey towards becoming a teacher.
+However, it’s important to figure out what kind of teacher you want to become to ensure that your choice reflects your personality, skills and future goals.
+We’ve created this guide about all the different types of teaching careers to help you on your journey.

 Qualities of a good teacher